-The researchers assume that the main mechanisms reinforcing the cardiac health of saunagoers are heat-related and include its ability to improve the functioning of the circulatory system, balance blood pressure and bring relaxation over the entire body.3 Moreover, the steamroom is not just a trainer for the fittest.
-For example, plenty of patients with existing heart problems are also welcome to enter, albeit they should ask their doctor first for a specific permission to do so.4
+The researchers assume that the main mechanisms reinforcing the cardiac health of saunagoers are heat-related.
+It leads to improving the functioning of the circulatory system, balancing blood pressure and bringing relaxation over the entire body.3 Moreover, the sauna is not just a trainer for the fittest.
+For example, plenty of patients with existing heart problems are also welcome to enter, although they should ask their doctor first for a specific permission to do so.4

-The respiratory system seems to like the refreshing effect of sauna, too.
-Some have found that it eases asthma symptoms, and one of the many studies by Laukkanen prove that visiting the sauna often reduces the chance of having asthma, chronic pulmonary disease and pneumonia for middle-aged Caucasian men.5
+The respiratory system as well seems to like the refreshing effect of sauna.
+Some studies have found that it eases asthma symptoms.
+One of the many studies by Laukkanen prove that visiting the sauna often reduces the chance of having asthma, chronic pulmonary disease and pneumonia for middle-aged Caucasian men.5

-Additionally, it appears that taking a sauna regularly is related to staying safe from the flu as well as having lesser amounts of C-reactive protein, also known as CRP, in the body.6 Increased levels of CRP usually occur with acute systemic inflammations and are also associated with cardiovascular diseases.
+Additionally, it appears that going to sauna regularly is related to staying safe from the flu.
+Sauna-goers had lesser amounts of C-reactive protein, also known as CRP, in the body.6 Increased levels of CRP usually occur with acute systemic inflammations and are also associated with cardiovascular diseases.